kdietrich/homebridge-devolo/README.md

 - Smoke Detector supported
 - Thermostat Valve supported
 - Room Thermostat supported
+- Support of Rules and Scenes via whitelist
+- Bugfix: Restart heartbeat in case of an error
+- Bugfix: Renew session if it has gone invalid

 #### v0.1.3 (2017-03-06)
 - Switch Meter Device does not switch if disabled in devolo webgui.